 Having raised £3 million, the Centre closes its doors and demolition of the existing building begins in August 2017.
 The project total is circa £8.39 million.
 WLIC launches the £1000 Mussalah appeal.

-*Stage figures and timings are indicative and will be dependent on cashflow, Covid 19 implications and material variations to the cost plan.
+*In some instances figures and timings are indicative and will be dependent on cashflow, Covid 19 implications and material variations to the cost plan.